 - Locational UCAP MWs are not eligible to be offered in an RPM auction. - Both the Buyer and the Seller of Locational UCAP MWs must confirm the Locational UCAP Transaction via the eRPM system by 23:59 EPT before the start date of the transaction. - Locational UCAP transactions for a Delivery Year will be restricted as follows during the following periods: - Prior to the locking of the Delivery Year EFORd (Nov.
 30th prior to the Delivery Year): Locational UCAP transactions will not be accepted. - After the locking of the Delivery Year EFORd, but before the Delivery Year's Third Incremental Auction bidding window opens: Locational UCAP transactions may be accepted; however, the Buyer of the Locational UCAP transaction must demonstrate prior to the Third Incremental Auction that the Locational UCAP was used in a replacement capacity transaction.
-If the Buyer fails to enter into a replacement capacity transaction prior to the Third Incremental Auction, the Locational UCAP transaction will be denied by PJM. - During the Delivery Year's Third Incremental Auction: Locational UCAP transactions will not be accepted. - After the Delivery Year's Third Incremental: Locational UCAP transactions will be accepted. - A Locational UCAP Transaction must specify the buyer, seller, product type (i.e., Limited, Extended Summer, or Annual) effective with for the 2014/2015 through 2017/2018 Delivery Years, Base Generation, Base DR/EE, or Capacity Performance for the 2018/2019 and 2019/2020 Delivery Years), start and end dates of the transaction.
-Effective with the 2020/2021 Delivery Year, the product type specified must be Capacity Performance.
+If the Buyer fails to enter into a replacement capacity transaction prior to the Third Incremental Auction, the Locational UCAP transaction will be denied by PJM.

-- The Seller of the Locational UCAP must also specify the resource (generation resource, er demand resource, energy efficiency resource, or aggregate resource) and the MW amount of locational UCAP to be transacted.
-Prior to the 2018/2019 Delivery Year, Tthe resource specified in the transaction must be of the same product type specified in the Locational UCAP transaction.
-Effective with the 2018/2019 Delivery Year, the resource specified in the transaction must be capable of meeting the requirements of the product type specified in the Locational UCAP transaction. - The smallest increment that may be transacted through a Locational UCAP Transaction is 0.1 MW. - A Locational UCAP transaction results in an product-specific RPM Resource Commitment (in UCAP terms), equal to the MW amount of locational UCAP transacted, being placed on the Seller's resource for the term of the transaction. - The Seller of the Locational UCAP retains ownership of the resource specified in the Locational UCAP Transaction. - The Seller of the Locational UCAP is subject to all applicable resource performance assessments. - The Buyer in a Locational UCAP transaction will indemnify PJM Settlement, the LLC, and the Members for any failure by the Seller of such transaction to pay deficiency penalties and charges owed to PJM Settlement and associated with the capacity that is the basis of the Locational UCAP transaction.
+- During the Delivery Year's Third Incremental Auction: Locational UCAP transactions will not be accepted. - After the Delivery Year's Third Incremental: Locational UCAP transactions will be accepted. - A Locational UCAP Transaction must specify the buyer, seller, product type (i.e., Limited, Extended Summer, or Annual for the 2014/2015 through 2017/2018 Delivery Years, Base Generation, or Base DR/EE, for the 2018/2019 and 2019/2020 Delivery Years, Capacity Performance effective with the 2016/2017 Delivery Year, start and end dates of the transaction.
+Effective with the 2020/2021 Delivery Year, the product type specified must be Capacity Performance. - The Seller of the Locational UCAP must also specify the resource (generation resource, demand resource, energy efficiency resource, or aggregate resource) and the MW amount of locational UCAP to be transacted. the resource specified in the transaction must be of the same product type specified in the Locational UCAP transaction when product-type is Limited DR, Extended Summer DR or Annual.
+The resource specified in the transaction must be must be capable of meeting the requirements of the product type specified in the Locational UCAP transaction when product-type is Base, Base DR/EE, or Capacity Performance.. - The smallest increment that may be transacted through a Locational UCAP Transaction is 0.1 MW. - A Locational UCAP transaction results in a product-specific RPM Resource Commitment (in UCAP terms), equal to the MW amount of locational UCAP transacted, being placed on the Seller's resource for the term of the transaction. - The Seller of the Locational UCAP retains ownership of the resource specified in the Locational UCAP Transaction. - The Seller of the Locational UCAP is subject to all applicable resource performance assessments. - The Buyer in a Locational UCAP transaction will indemnify PJM Settlement, the LLC, and the Members for any failure by the Seller of such transaction to pay deficiency penalties and charges owed to PJM Settlement and associated with the capacity that is the basis of the Locational UCAP transaction.